C$ 194 Find Cheap Flights from Vancouver to Newfoundland and Labrador

 • Packing fewer bags for a flight to Newfoundland and Labrador will help make your flight more sustainable.
 Another way to do this is by choosing an airline that is committed to sustainability.
 Air Canada is an excellent example of this, as it has made a commitment to getting to net zero greenhouse gas emissions by 2050.

-Top 3 airlines serving from Vancouver to Newfoundland and Labrador
+Reviews of the top 3 airlines flying from Vancouver to Newfoundland and Labrador

 See real verified KAYAK customer reviews for airlines flying from Vancouver to Newfoundland and Labrador.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.